After living in Angola for three years, we got to know the country very well and want to share with you our best Angola travel tips with

 #15 Luanda is the capital and biggest city of Angola.
 It receives almost all the investment, apart from the oil areas!
-It’s a very messy city but it’s also full of life.
-In general, the city is quite ugly, but the bay of Luanda is beautiful.
+It’s a very messy city but also full of life.
+The city is generally quite ugly, but the bay of Luanda is beautiful.

-The boardwalk (marginal de Luanda) is a nice place to do your daily exercise, and very close to it you can find Angola’s National Bank, the currency museum, and S. Miguel’s Fort, and other famous landmarks in Angola.
+The boardwalk (marginal de Luanda) is an excellent place to do your daily exercise, and very close to it, you can find Angola’s National Bank, the currency museum, S. Miguel’s Fort, and other famous landmarks in Angola.

 #17 Miradouro da Lua is a beautiful lookout to a unique landscape created by the winds and water.
 It’s right outside Luanda on the way to Kissama National Park.
 Its bright colors make it more beautiful and special.

-#18 Kissama National Park is Angola’s main Natural Park and relatively close to Luanda (75km).
+#18 Kissama National Park is Angola’s central Natural Park and is relatively close to Luanda (75km).
 It’s your best option if you want to do a Safari in Angola.
-The park is being repopulated after most of the animals being killed during the wars.
-Here you can easily see Zebras, Giraffes, Elephants and several antelopes.
-The plants in Kissama are also very beautiful with huge Baobab trees.
+The park is being repopulated after most of the animals were killed during the wars.

-#19 The beaches of Cabo Ledo and Sangano (almost 100km south to Luanda) are wonderful beaches with perfect yellow sand and beautiful blue warm seawater.
-These beaches are very popular among expats and locals during weekends as they are a great weekend retreat.
+#19 The beaches of Cabo Ledo and Sangano (almost 100km south of Luanda) are lovely beaches with perfect yellow sand and beautiful warm blue seawater.
+These beaches are top-rated among expats and locals during weekends as they are a great weekend retreat.

 #21 However, Malanje has a few other attractions to offer.
-Besides Kalandula we recommend you to visit the Kwanza Rapids, the Black Stones of Pungo Andongo and the much lesser know Musseleje falls.
-If you want to visit this area of Angola you should reserve at least 2 days for it.
+Besides Kalandula, we recommend visiting the Kwanza Rapids, the Black Stones of Pungo Andongo, and the much lesser-known Musseleje falls.
+If you want to visit this area of Angola, you should reserve at least two days for it.

-In Lobito, you should go to Restinga which similar to the island of Luanda but with cleaner water and sand.
+In Lobito, you should go to Restinga, which is similar to the island of Luanda but with cleaner water and sand.
 Nevertheless, the two best beaches in Angola are located in the south of Benguela: Baía Azul and Baía Farta (our favorite).

-#23 Our favorite region of Angola is Lubango and believe or not, it doesn’t have beaches!
-It’s much calmer than Luanda making it a perfect place to escape the craziness of the capital.
+#23 Our favorite region of Angola is Lubango, and believe it or not, it doesn’t have beaches!
+It’s much calmer than Luanda, making it a perfect place to escape the craziness of the capital.

 #24 Finally, our last suggestion in Angola is the Namib Desert and the Namibe town.
-You can easily go there on a day trip from Lubango.
-This region is very arid and different from the rest of Angola but that’s what makes is interesting.
+You can quickly go there on a day trip from Lubango.
+This region is very arid and different from the rest of Angola, but that’s what makes it attractive.
 In the Namib desert, you can find the welwitschia, which only exists in Angola.

 What to eat and drink in Angola

-#26 There are many good restaurants in Angola and a few particularly good ones, however, all of them are very very expensive!
+#26 Angola has many good restaurants and a few particularly good ones.
+However, all of them are very, very expensive!
 Most of these restaurants are obviously in Luanda.
-Meat, fish, and seafood are usually very good in Angola because of the high quality of ingredients used.
+Meat, fish, and seafood are usually delicious in Angola because of the high-quality ingredients used.